 Genetic counseling is an integral part of the management of patients with retinoblastoma and their families, regardless of clinical presentation.
 Counseling includes a discussion of the main forms of retinoblastoma, which assists parents in understanding the genetic consequences of each form of retinoblastoma and in estimating the risk of disease in family members.
 Counseling also includes guidance towards appropriate screening for both patients and their families, especially if the risk of developing a second primary malignancy is increased.

 Genetic counseling, however, is not always straightforward.
 Approximately 10% of children with retinoblastoma have somatic genetic mosaicism, which contributes to the difficulty of genetic counseling.
+Children with mosaic alleles have fewer tumors, and the tumors are more likely to remain unilateral.
 In addition, for one specific mutation, the risk of retinoblastoma in a sibling may depend partly on whether the mutation is inherited from the mother or father.
 (Refer to the PDQ summary on Cancer Genetics Risk Assessment and Counseling for more information.)

 Children with a germline RB1 mutation may continue to develop new tumors for a few years after diagnosis and treatment; for this reason, they need to be examined frequently.
 It is common practice for examinations to occur every 2 to 4 months for at least 28 months.
 The interval between exams is based on the stability of the disease and age of the child (i.e., less frequent visits as the child ages).